ScreenWerk/Screenwerk-2014/README.md

 in Screenwerk folder.

-If you want to make sure that you are running latest player, use a launcher script:
+If you want to make sure that you are always running latest player, use a launcher script **launcher.bat** for windows or **launcher.sh** for linux/osx
-##### launcher.bat (or launcher.sh for linux/osx)
-    git pull
-    nwjs .

 ### Troubleshooting